TL;DR: Taskade ships a native MCP server at

 What does the MCP server expose from my workspace?

-The MCP server exposes Projects (Memory), Agents (Intelligence), and Automations (Execution) from the workspaces you authorize.
-The Virtual File System backing edit_space and write_file is the same VFS that EVE uses to build apps — meaning external AI clients can collaborate on the same file tree EVE works in.
+The MCP server exposes Projects (Memory), Agents (Intelligence), and Automations (Execution) from the workspaces you authorize as a read-only virtual filesystem via inspect_space.
+The Genesis app source that write_file edits is backed by the same VFS that Taskade EVE uses to build apps — meaning external AI clients can collaborate on the same app source tree Taskade EVE works in.
 Permissions follow your Taskade RBAC tier (Owner, Maintainer, Editor, Commenter, Collaborator, Participant, Viewer).

 Why is MCP important for Taskade users?